-Goods and Services Tax or GST is a single tax that has subsumed several indirect taxes that were earlier levied on the sale of goods and services.
-GST is applicable to the manufacture, sale and consumption of all goods and services in India.
+GST is a single tax that has subsumed several indirect taxes that were previously levied on the sale of goods and services.
+It is applicable to the manufacture, sale, and consumption of all goods and services in India.

 This section will cover the following topics

 The previous tax system involved multiple taxes, complex compliance procedures, and intervention by several State and Central tax divisions.
 This made it highly difficult to set up and run a business in India.

 Under the GST regime, instead of applying taxes on the total value of the product at each stage, the GST only imposes tax on value addition.
 Since it provides credit for the input tax paid at each previous stage of a supply chain, this method considerably reduces the overall cost of manufacturing and selling goods.

 Instead of applying taxes on the total value of the product at each stage, the GST only imposes tax on value addition.
 Because it provides credit for the input tax paid at each previous stage of a supply chain, this method considerably reduces the overall manufacturing cost.

 Let’s take a closer look at how this works with a simple example.

 Imagine a manufacturer selling zinc-coated steel buckets to a wholesaler located in the same state (let’s call it State 1) for Rs.
 1,000 each plus tax.